What Being in the SAS Taught me About Leadership

 Every entrepreneurial adventure needs ample dollops of both courage and serendipity.
 By all means, have a go but get to the reality as quickly as possible.
 As TED speaker and founder of Idealab, a start-up incubator, points out, timing is the biggest predictor of business success.

 Chaos Theory Rules OK?: On the universal life cycle, shifts happen.
-One day everything seems to be going in your favour, the next minute the bottom drops out your business or the market.
-Actually, it doesn’t just happen it’s been building up.
+One day everything seems to be going in your favour, and the next minute the bottom drops out of your business or the market.
+It doesn’t just happen it’s been building up.
 But not many people bother to take note when the signs appear or even look.

 With success comes certain fears and delusions arise to support those fears.
 So for instance, when the banking crisis appeared on the horizon, people shifted into denial.
-In fact, we’re still there now.
-But just saying that can make you really unpopular as the whistle-blowers found out as they were being sacked and smeared even though they were right.
+We’re still there now.
+But just saying that can make you unpopular as the whistle-blowers found out as they were being sacked and smeared even though they were right.

 The universe is run by chaos theory which is when the present determines the future, but the approximate present does not approximately determine the future.
 There are just too many influences to control and be able to predict precisely what’s going to happen.
 An approximate summation of the present can be wildly wrong down the line.
-The SAS can have a well thought out plan which turned to chaos practically as soon as they’ve landed on the ground.
+The SAS can have a well-thought-out plan which turns to chaos practically as soon as they’ve landed on the ground.

 A patrol would always consider the variables that might introduce themselves when planning missions.
 They always have an ‘Actions-On’ plan.
 They try to consider every eventuality and think about what could go wrong.
 Finally, they then formulate a set of plans e.g. actions on being ambushed at X, ‘Shoot ‘n’ Scoot’ to RV Y.